CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/embedding-plugin-form-in-processforce.md

 # Embedding Plugin Form in ProcessForce

-ProcessForce allows starting AppEngine Plugin directly inside SAP.
+ProcessForce allows starting CompuTec AppEngine Plugin directly inside SAP.
 This is done base on the manifest configuration of the Plugin.
 Base on this configuration new positions related to Plugins will appear inside SAP Menu.
-Opening such a position will open a new Form with a browser that will open the AppEngine launchpad and inside it navigate to the correct plugin.
+Opening such a position will open a new Form with a browser that will open the CompuTec AppEngine launchpad and inside it navigate to the correct plugin.

-## ProcessForce AppEngine Connection Configuration
+## ProcessForce CompuTec AppEngine Connection Configuration

-To make it work, ProcessForce needs to connect to AppEngine.
+To make it work, ProcessForce needs to connect to CompuTec AppEngine.
 Connection configuration is described in the following article: [SAP Business One settings](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md#sap-business-one-settings).

 ## Plugin Configuration